damon-m1/Dragon-Hunters/README.txt

 Oh, by the way, if you're reading this from the game, use arrows to scroll.

-=== Update for Version a0.6.2 ===

-I apologise for not publishing any updates for the last two months.
-I've been trying to learn more Pygame to make the game run smoother eventually.
-I've also been trying to learn how to use tools like Git for when I make the game open-source.
-The next update I'm going to try to get a lot more done and optimise the code.

 === Porting to Linux ===

 Yeah I've already tried this on Linux Mint but cx_Freeze won't include Pygame in the build.